ExtendRealityLtd/VRTK.Tilia.Package.Importer/README.md

 You can filter the list contents by free typing into the `Filter` text box.

+> If you need to refresh the package list, then click the `Refresh Package List` button.

 ## Code of Conduct

 Please refer to the Extend Reality [Code of Conduct].